bluehackrafestefano/Azure_Capstone_Project/README.md

 ### Create Resource Group
 - Create a **resource group** to contain all project resources (VNet, subnets, NSGs, NAT, Bastion, etc.).
-- Use meaningful naming (e.g. `grafana-rg`) to reflect purpose and lifecycle.
+- Use meaningful naming (e.g., `grafana-rg`) to reflect purpose and lifecycle.
 - Keep `East US` as the region.
 - Click Create.

 ### Provision Virtual Network (VNet) and Bastion
 - Select the related subscription and the resource group.
 - **Virtual network name**: `grafana-vnet`.
-- Under **Security** tab, select `Enable Azure Bastion` option.
+- Under the **Security** tab, select the `Enable Azure Bastion` option.
 That will create a Bastion Host with a public IP address.
-- Under IP Adresses tab, define an appropriate address space, keeping the default is ok (e.g. `10.0.0.0/16`).
+- Under the IP Addresses tab, define an appropriate address space, keeping the default is ok (e.g., `10.0.0.0/16`).
 - This VNet will host subnets such as application, database, bastion, etc.

 ### Network Security Groups (NSGs)

 - To enforce subnet-level security, define one NSG per subnet according to the information below.
-- First create the NSG.
+- First, create the NSG.
 And then add inbound rules.

 #### Database Subnet NSG (`db-subnet-sg`)
 - **Purpose:** Enable access to PostgreSQL Flexible Server from VMs.
 - **Rules:**
   - ✅ Allow inbound **5432 (PostgreSQL)** only from the IP range of `app-subnet` (10.0.2.0/24)
-    - Source: IP Adresses
+    - Source: IP Addresses
     - Source IP addresses/CIDR ranges: `10.0.2.0/24`
     - Source port ranges: *
     - Destination: Any